tkreyche/I75W-Raymarine-Autopilot/README.md

 4) When this is done correctly, the board file system shows up on the left hand side of the display as Raspberry Pi Pico.
 If you're having problems there tutorials for using Thonny with these boards.
 3) Follow these instructions to add a websocket library: https://pypi.org/project/micropython-async-websocket-client/
 5) Drop in the secrets file, modified for the wireless network, and the program file into the root.

+### Waterproofing
+The display is not waterproof and requires a case.
+Later, I'll add documentation for a case build using a low-reflective acrylic front panel.
+It's possible to buy waterproof matrix displays, but they are expensive - intended for use in outdoor venues such as sports stadiums.

 ### Links: